PIPsUS: Self-Supervised Point Tracking in Ultrasound: Introduction

 \section{Introduction}

-Intraoperative ultrasound (US) in head and neck surgery is an emerging tool helping surgeons localize tumors and important anatomy such as arteries.
-Keypoint tracking can assist surgeons in finding and keeping tissue of interest in the US plane, as well as estimating relative transducer motion~\cite{zhao2022uspoint}.
+Intraoperative ultrasound (US) in head and neck surgery is an emerging tool that helps surgeons localize tumors and important anatomy such as arteries.
+Keypoint tracking can assist surgeons in finding and keeping tissue of interest in the US plane and estimating relative transducer motion~\cite{zhao2022uspoint}.
 Moreover, finding point-level correspondences in US can benefit many clinical applications, such as large strain estimation and image registration, where deformation can be modeled by the motion of control points.
 Sparse feature matching and optical flow are two different methods of finding point correspondences.
 The former requires designing feature descriptors and is usually limited to keypoints that are detected by a detector, while the latter estimates dense pixel-level motion for consecutive frames instead of long-term motion.
-Recent work in particle video~\cite{harley2022particle,zheng2023pointodyssey} predicts the motion of densely-sampled points based on feature correlation and pixel motion, exploits both sparse feature matching and optical flow, and achieves high accuracy in long-term pixel tracking.
+Recent work in particle video~\cite{harley2022particle,zheng2023pointodyssey} predicts the motion of densely-sampled points based on feature correlation and pixel motion, exploits both sparse feature matching and optical flow and achieves high accuracy in long-term pixel tracking.

-Though dense point tracking has been studied in RGB images, its implementation in US is difficult.
-Most models for RGB images are trained on labeled datasets~\cite{doersch2022tap} or images generated from simulated 3D scenes~\cite{zheng2023pointodyssey}.
-However, it is difficult to simulate 2D US videos, because of the complexity of physical interaction between sound waves and tissue.
-Furthermore, US scans are operator-dependent.
-Labeling corresponding points is time-consuming and expensive, and requires training labelers to understand the particulars of US, such as artifacts.
+Though point tracking has been studied in RGB images, its implementation in US is difficult.
+Most models for RGB images are trained on labeled datasets~\cite{doersch2022tap} or simulated images~\cite{zheng2023pointodyssey}.
+However, it is difficult to simulate 2D US videos because of the complexity of the physical interaction between sound waves and tissue.
+Labeling corresponding points is time-consuming and expensive, and requires training labelers to understand the particulars of US such as artifacts.

-To the best of our knowledge, this is the first report of enabling dense point tracking in US utilizing a particle video representation.
-Our novelty includes: (1) A new particle video model to track any number of points at the same time in US image sequences; (2) Lag-free tracking of points by utilizing self-supervised teacher-student learning: a teacher model that can view entire clips is used to train our model that estimates motion in a streaming manner.
+Targeting the problems above, we enable point tracking in US utilizing a particle video representation with a self-supervised training strategy.
+Our novelty includes: (1) A new particle video model for online tracking of any number of points at the same time in US image sequences; (2) A new self-supervised teacher-student learning strategy: a teacher model that can view entire clips is used to train our model to estimate frame-by-frame motion.